The Flint Hills of Kansas

 Early tallgrass prairie explorers encountered what was to them a unique and intimidating landscape.

-Spaniard Francisco Vasquez de Coronado was one of the first Europeans to come to central Kansas in the middle 1500s.
+Spaniard Francisco Vasquez de Coronado was one of the first Europeans to visit central Kansas in the mid-1500s.
 However, after not finding large cities of gold and other riches, he and his group returned southwest.
 However, Spanish explorers and colonists brought cattle, horses, and the cattle culture to North America in the 1500s.

-American explorer Zebulon Pike inadvertently coined the term “Flint Hills.”
+American explorer Zebulon Pike is credited with inadvertently coining the term “Flint Hills.”
 Passing through the area in September 1806, he made this journal observation:

 “Passed very ruff flint hills.
 My feet blistered and very sore.”

-When Euro-American settlers arrived in the 1850s, they struggled to farm the land because of the overabundance of rock in the soil.
-Observing the healthy bison on the land, they began to herd cattle, which like the bison, fattened quite quickly on the rich prairie grasses.
+When Euro-American settlers arrived in the 1850s, they struggled to farm the land due to the abundance of rocks in the soil.
+Observing the healthy bison on the land, they began to herd cattle, which, like the bison, fattened quite quickly on the rich prairie grasses.
 The settlers began building cattle ranches in the Flint Hills in the 1870s.
 With cattle driven up from Texas and the introduction of barbed wire, ranching boomed into a huge business, setting the foundations for present-day Flint Hills cattle culture.

-Today, only four percent of the original tallgrass prairie ecosystem survives, the largest piece being in the Flint Hills.
+Today, only four percent of the original tallgrass prairie ecosystem survives, with the most significant remaining piece in the Flint Hills.

 Tallgrass prairie is regularly renewed by fire and grazing, which keeps back the growth of trees and shrubs.